Advances, Updates, Guidelines, and Best Practices in General Internal Medicine—Expressly for Specialists

 - Non-opioid and opioid pain management

-Whatever your specialty, you need a working knowledge of current internal medicine practice standards, an understanding of treatments and interactions, and a familiarity with the work of your colleagues.
+Whatever your specialty, you can rely on this program for practical updates that ensure a working knowledge of current internal medicine practices and a familiarity with the work of your colleagues.
+The COVID-19 pandemic has created added clinical dimensions across a broad range of specialties.
+These will all be addressed.
 This program is designed to meet the needs of the full range of specialists, providing focused updates, and covering a vast amount of information efficiently and effectively, including:

-- State-of-the-art management strategies for diabetes, cardiovascular disease, lipid disorders, hypertension, chronic lung disease, sleep disturbances, cognitive decline, chronic pain
+- Current guidelines and management strategies for diabetes, cardiovascular disease, lipid disorders, hypertension, chronic lung disease, sleep disturbances, cognitive decline, chronic pain

 Learn from the Best Clinical Faculty at Harvard Medical School